Mejorando Mi Hogar

 10 Tips for Making Long Journeys with Your Dog

 1. Documents you need to travel with your dog.
-Remember that to travel with your pet to another country you need the health certificate issued by the veterinarian or vaccination card per day (in this case from US to Mexico and back), with the rabies vaccine applied at least fifteen days before crossing customs.
-In addition in the USA you must carry the rabies vaccination label on your collar, it is law in some states.
-And you should always be insured on your leash when you pass through customs.
+Remember that to travel with your pet to another country you need a health certificate issued by the veterinarian or vaccination card per day (in this case from the US to Mexico and back).

 10-tips-to-travel-with-your-dog